mesleki2017/RAG-Retrieval-Augmented-Generation/RAG-Retrieval-Augmented-Generation/Ollama/Ollama vs OllamaEmbeddings.md

 ### Ollama(model="llama2")

 - **Purpose:** This command is used to interact with the Llama 2 language model directly.
-It allows you to provide prompts and receive text-based responses.
+It allows you to provide prompts and receive text-based responses. #LLM
 - **Functionality:** You can use it for tasks like:
     - Generating text
     - Translating languages